Restrict grid results to a specific area in Surfer

 Apply a fault file in Surfer's Grid Data Options to limit interpolation to only the data area.

 Only some gridding methods support faults.
-Kriging does not, but Minimum Curvature (very similar to Kriging) does.
+Kriging does not, but Minimum Curvature which is very similar to Kriging does.
 See the article Available advanced options for each gridding method in Surfer for additional information.

 - Click Home | Grid Data | Grid Data.